robcarver17/pysystemtrade/docs/introduction.md

 TradingRule; function: <function ewmac_forecast_with_defaults at 0xb7252a4c>, data:  and other_args: Lfast, Lslow
 ```

 Now these trading rules aren't producing forecasts that are correctly scaled (with an average absolute value of 10), and they don't have the cap of 20 that I recommend.
 To fix this we need to add another stage to our system.
-In future versions of this project we'll be able to estimate forecast scalars on a rolling out of sample basis; but for now we'll just use the fixed values from Appendix B of my book.
+In future versions of this project we'll be able to estimate forecast scalars on a rolling out of sample basis; but for now we'll just use the fixed values from Appendix B of my book ["Systematic Trading"](http:/www.systematictrading.org).

 ```python
 from systems.forecast_scale_cap import ForecastScaleCapFixed